AnimaApp/docs/src/v3/adobe-xd/export/custom-domain.md

 title: Custom Domains
 platform: xd
 type: export
-order: 7
+order: 6
 ---

-You can use your own domain with a website created in Sketch using Anima.
+You can use your own domain with a website created in Adobe XD using Anima.

-There are 2 steps to do that:
+There are 2 steps:

 1. Create a **CNAME** and an **'A'** record in your domain provider settings
 2. Add your custom domain to your Anima **Website Settings**

+> ❗️**IMPORTANT**
+> We are not a Custom Domain provider.
+You first need to get a domain from GoDaddy, Google Domains, or any domain provider.

 ## 1. Create a CNAME Record